BlueMaverick/getaround-assignment/README.md

 `kubectl get all -n monitoring` Make sure that all resources and up and running.

-**View Grafana Dashboard:** Execute `./grafana_dashboard_local.sh` And grafana dashboard will be accessible at http://localhost:3000
+**View Grafana Dashboard:** Execute `./grafana_dashboard_local.sh` And grafana dashboard will be accessible at `_http://localhost:3000_`

+Username: admin , password: pa$$w0rd

-**View prometheus UI:** Execute `./prometheus_ui_local.sh` And prometheus UI will be accessible at http://localhost:9090
+**View prometheus UI:** Execute `./prometheus_ui_local.sh` And prometheus UI will be accessible at `_http://localhost:9090_`